dbcli/pgcli/docs/pages/upgrading.rst

 applications.
 This page explains why we have these differences and how to upgrade.

+If you experience some difficulties or you feel that some information is missing from this page, don't hesitate to open a GitHub issue for help.

 Why all these breaking changes?
 -------------------------------

-We had a problem, which is that prompt_toolkit 1.0 is not flexible enough for certain use cases.
-It was mostly the development of full screen applications that was not really natural.
+After more and more custom prompt_toolkit applications were developed, it became clear that prompt_toolkit 1.0 was not flexible enough for certain use cases.
+Mostly, the development of full screen applications was not really natural.
 All the important components, like the rendering, key bindings, input and output handling were present, but the API was in the first place designed for simple command line prompts.
-This was mostly notably in the following two places:
+This was mostly notably in the following two
+places:

 - First, there was the focus which was always pointing to a :class:`~prompt_toolkit.buffer.Buffer` (or text input widget), but in full screen applications there are other widgets, like menus and buttons which can be focused.
 - And secondly, it was impossible to make reusable UI components.
 All the key bindings for the entire applications were stored together in one